-While the best value for booking Emirates’ flights to Milan and Athens is to transfer Starpoints to Japan Airlines, the process can be a bit cumbersome, and also not all that many people have huge balances of Starpoints.
+While the best value for booking Emirates’ flights to Milan and Athens is to transfer Marriott Bonvoy rewards to Japan Airlines and the process can be a bit cumbersome.

 Booking directly through Emirates Skywards isn’t actually that bad of a value if you have a big stash of Amex points, at 62,500 miles one-way in business class, or 85,000 miles one-way in first class.
 You can transfer over Amex Membership Rewards and book online easily.
 While the surcharges are high, many people will still find this worthwhile for the ability to fly nonstop to Milan or Athens.

-For many this may even end up being a better value, given the accelerated rate at which you can earn Membership Rewards points on cards like the American Express® Gold Card, The Amex EveryDay® Credit Card from American Express, The Platinum Card® from American Express, The Blue Business℠ Plus Credit Card from American Express, The Business Gold Rewards Card from American Express OPEN, etc.
+For many this may even end up being a better value, given the accelerated rate at which you can earn Membership Rewards points on cards like.